Agonz70/CardGameBR/README.md

 # CardGameBattleRoyale
 CSC 431 group creating card game battle royale

+# TO PLAY

+If you want to play this game, go to the build folder on the root of the program and click on the executable file the game is a WIP (Work In Progress) so the game is not complete, however, we hope that you find our progress satisfactory so far.

+# TO INSPECT SOURCE CODE

+To find the code files, go to the git>Assets>Scripts to find all the scripts, the Data and sprites are on their respective folders inside the assets folder.
+If you want to see the data in-depth, you have to install Unity and open the project using the Unity Editor 2019.2.15f1

+# Team Members
+-Giuseppe Cannavo
+-Andrew Gonzales
+-Salahuddin Bawaney
+-Michael Bowermaster
+-Michael Taylor
+-Renel Desir

 # Set-up Local version of Project
 1. Create Github Account [Join GitHub](https://github.com/join)
 2. Get added as an official collaborator of the project via email